siddhi-io/PySiddhi/docs/Run-PySiddhi4.md

+# Run PySiddhi4

+The following is a sample demonstrating how to rung PySiddhi4.

+## Sample

-The following example demonstrates a streaming events filter to detect stock records with volume less than 150.
+This sample demonstrating how to write a streaming query to detect stock records having volume less than 150.
-This code is written using Siddhi 4.0 via PySiddhi4.
+This code uses Siddhi 4.0 queries with PySiddhi4.

 ```python
 from PySiddhi4.DataTypes.LongType import LongType